TheGreatRambler/SimpleMailserver/README.md

 # SimpleMailserver
-A script to facilitate easy installation of a Postfix + Gmail relay for custom emails you can easily access from the gmail client or other clients supporting SMTPS and POP3
+A script to facilitate easy installation of a Postfix mail server + Gmail relay for custom emails you can easily access from the Gmail client or other clients supporting SMTPS and POP3

 # Before installing
 1. Some ports must be exposed to be able to host a mailserver, and to prevent abuse most registrars disable these ports by default.
 Contact support to have them opened: